 With 17 museums, research centers and the National Zoo, the Smithsonian Institute — the largest museum system in the world — touches every aspect of the human experience.
 Its mission focuses on four Grand Challenges: to unlock the mysteries of the universe, to understand and sustain a bio-diverse planet, to explore world cultures and to understand the American experience.

-In our sixth summer in partnership with the Smithsonian, Ten UH students will be matched with a mentor and placed in four-week individual internships that begin mid-May 2020.
+In our seventh summer in partnership with the Smithsonian, 10 UH students will be matched with a mentor and placed in five-week individual internships that begin mid-May 2021.
 While enrolled in this living-learning opportunity, students will reside in intern housing on Capitol Hill.
-Previous UH interns have conducted research at The National Zoo, The Smithsonian Science Center, The Center for Folk-life and Cultural Heritage, the Museum of Natural History, The Museum of African Art, among other placements.
+Previous UH interns have conducted research at the National Zoo, the Smithsonian Science Education Center, the Center for Folklife and Cultural Heritage, the Museum of Natural History and the National Museum of African Art, among other placements.